Joseph Warren: Legacy

 General Gage is rumored to have said that Warren's death was equal to the death of 500 ordinary colonials.
 It encouraged the revolutionary cause because it was viewed by many Americans as an act of martyrdom.

 At the time of Warren's death, his children were staying with his fiancée, Mercy Scollay, in Worcester as refugees from the Siege of Boston.
 She continued to look after them, gathering support for their education from John Hancock, Samuel Adams, Mercy Otis Warren, Benedict Arnold, and even the Continental Congress.
 Joseph's youngest brother and apprentice in medicine, John Warren, served as a surgeon during the Battle of Bunker Hill and the rest of the war, and afterwards founded Harvard Medical School and co-founded the Massachusetts Medical Society.

-There are at least four statues of Joseph Warren on public display.
+There are at least five statues of Joseph Warren on public display.
 Three are in Boston: one in the exhibit lodge adjacent to the Bunker Hill Monument, another on the grounds of the Roxbury Latin School, and the third atop the puddingstone at his grave site at the Forest Hills Cemetery (this statue was commissioned by the 6th Masonic District, and dedicated in a ceremony by the Grand Master of Masons in Massachusetts on October 22, 2016).
 The fourth is in a small park on the corner of Third and Pennsylvania avenues in Warren, Pennsylvania, a city, borough, and county all named after the general.
+The fifth, and newest, is in Lebanon, Ohio, located in Warren County.

 Fort Warren on George's Island in Boston harbor, started in 1833, was named in his honor.
 In 1840, the first Warren School was built on Salem Street in Charlestown, Massachusetts near Bunker Hill.
 It relocated to School and Summer Streets in 1868, and later merged with the Prescott School to form the Warren-Prescott School.